 To date, reallocations within the NEM have not been taken up to a level where there is any significant improvement in the efficiency of the NEM prudential framework.
-The NEMMCO Proposed Rule aims to improve the robustness and flexibility of the reallocations process, which will make it easier for participants to reallocate their bilateral contracts.
+The NEMMCO Proposed Rule aims to enhance the structure and improve the flexibility of the reallocations process, which will make it easier for participants to reallocate their bilateral contracts.